 Field Explanation Explanation Startup You can enter the name of a startup transaction; this transaction will always be invoked immediately after a successful logon to the library.
 See also the Natural system variable STARTUP.
 The name of the startup transaction will be placed in the Natural system variable STARTUP.
 If it is also executed in batch mode, its name will only be placed into STARTUP if "Batch execution" (see below) is set to "S".
-Batch execution This field only applies if the Natural system variable DEVICE is set to Diffe S TI he startup transaction will also be executed in batch mode; addition, its name will be placed in the Natural system ariable STARTUP.
-O in If the NEXT/MORE line is allowed for the library (see Security options below), the startup transaction will not be executed a batch mode.
-The NEXT/MORE line is not allowed, the startup transaction will also be executed (once) in batch mode.
+Batch execution This field only applies if the Natural system variable DEVIC its value has no effect).
+It determines whether the startup traprofile (see above) is also executed in batch mode.
+You can specify one of the following values: The startup transaction will ether the startup transaction specified in the library sch mode. in addition up transaction will also be executed in batch mode; on, its name will be placed in the Natural system STARTUP.
+Options in batch If the NE XT/MORE line is allowed for the library (see Security below), the startup transaction will not be executed mode.
+XT/MORE line is not allowed, the startup transaction be executed (once) in batch mode.
 See also the section Natural Security In Batch Mode .

 Field Explanation Restart You can enter the name of a restart transaction; this transaction will always be invoked when the library is reinvoked by entering "RESTART" as the library ID on the logon screen.
 Error You can enter the name of an error transaction.
 This transaction will be invoked after the occurrence of an execution time error (if the program does not contain an ON ERROR statement, or if it does contain an ON ERROR block which is not exited with a FETCH, STOP, TERMINATE or RETRY statement); if the Natural profile parameter SYNERR=ON is set, the error transaction may also handle syntax errors.
 For further information on error transactions, see Using an Error Transaction Program in the Natural Programming Guide .
-Note: If no error transaction is specified here, the program specified with the Natural profile parameter ETA (described in the Natural Parameter Reference documentation) will receive control when an error occurs.
+Anmerkung: If no error transaction is specified here, the program specified with the Natural profile parameter ETA (described in the Natural Parameter Reference documentation) will receive control when an error occurs.
 If an error occurs during an initial logon, the program specified with the ETA parameter will also receive control (for other logon errors, the error transaction specified in the library from which you log on to another library applies).